 Have Your Say

-Council’s website includes a Have Your Say section that showcases larger ongoing consultations within the Hills Shire as well as Major Plans on Exhibition that are open for consultation with limited timeframes for submissions.
-To have your say on a project that interests you, submit your questions and/or comments on the form provided on the project's page.
+Council’s website includes a Have Your Say section that showcases projects within the Hills Shire that are open for consultation with limited time frames for submissions.
+To 'have your say' on a project that interests you, submit your questions and/or comments on the online form provided on the consultation page.

 Hills Have Your Say e-Newsletter

-The purpose of Council’s Hills Have Your Say e-Newsletter is to keep the community informed on current and future community consultations.
-The e-Newsletter updates subscribers on current plans on exhibition and provides opportunities for subscribers to have their say by providing links to the consultation's corresponding project page.
+Council’s Hills Have Your Say e-Newsletter keeps the community informed on current and future community consultations.
+The e-Newsletter informs subscribers about current consultations and provides opportunities for subscribers to have their say by providing links to the corresponding consultation pages.